The Coming Revolution?

 One way or another, a revolution is coming.

-I hope the voice of we the people will be firm and resolute and dangerous, like one of my favorite scenes in Fight Club, where Tylor Durden reminds those a corrupt leader that the true power remains with the people “who connect your calls, who haul your trash, guard you while you sleep”.
+The writer in me hopes the voice of we the people will be firm and resolute and dangerous, like one of my favorite scenes in Fight Club, where Tylor Durden reminds those a corrupt leader that the true power remains with the people , and remind those in power that we the people “connect your calls, who haul your trash, guard you while you sleep”.

-But I fear, if we don’t wake up soon, if we’re not seriously proactive now, and we’re going to have to organize and go way beyond merely putting serious pressure on our governments, and come up with a way to mitigate these changes together that we can already see with the flattening out of entry level white collared jobs everywhere and the ramping up of robotic automation already pushing many blue collared work into extinction, we will be at the mercy of doing what we’ve always done – react.
+The fact is, if we don’t wake up soon, break out of those bubbles somehow, and if we’re not seriously proactive now in real numbers to organize and go way beyond merely putting serious pressure on our governments who are already receiving unprecedented contributions from the AI lobby, then we’re on the most dangerous ground humanity has ever faced.
+If we don’t proactively find a way to mitigate these huge changes we can already see coming with the flattening out of entry level white collared jobs everywhere and the ramping up of robotic automation already pushing many blue collared work into extinction, we will be at the mercy of doing what we’ve always done – react.

 Being human, we’ve winged this in the past, leaned on one of our greatest strengths in our innate ability to adapt to a changing environment.
-But too much change, to fast, and without a plan or knowledge about how to navigate an utterly alien set of circumstances, could bring about a revolution where we the people loose our identity, our purpose, our agency.
+But too much change, to fast, and without a plan or knowledge about how to navigate an utterly alien set of circumstances, could bring about a revolution where we the people loose our identity, our purpose, our agency and our power.

 We must not become eaters, with our hands out, trusting in the good graces of the big tech companies or our governments who are rapidly becoming their neutered lapdogs.
 History teaches us that this doesn’t end well.